BlueGob/cuby/README.md

 ```
 make update
 ```
-this commande will recompile the source code in case you change something or you add new sorting process algorithm
+this commande will recompile the source code in case you change something or you add new cpu scheduling algorithm

 ### add your algorithm